edina/fieldtrip-swe4cs/README.md

-fieldtrip-cobweb
+fieldtrip-swe4cs
 ================

-A cobweb theme for fieldtrip app
+A theme for swe4cs fieldtrip app